abiyug/abiyug.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-male about-icon"></span>
 <strong> Personal:</strong>
 I have three kids (two of them teenagers).
 Until the age of 16 I grew up in <i>Addis Abeba, Ethiopia</i>.
 Migrated to USA as a teenager where I completed my high school and college education in <i>Washington, DC</i>.
 Proudly claim both Addis and DC as my hometown.
 I now live in Fairfax County, Virginia.
-Aa suburb of Washington DC.
+A suburb of Washington DC.
 </p>

 <p class="about-text">